chiayiju/chiayiju.github.io/content/authors/Chia-Yi/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  Chia-Yi Ju's is a formal theorist.
+  Dr. Ju is a formal theorist.
 He is primarily interested in geometric approaches in various fields of theoretical physics, including quantum foundations/non-Hermitian quantum physics, quantum information, string theories, and supersymmetric theories.

 interests:
   - Quantum foundations/Non-Hermitian Quantum Physics